‘The series is an amazing achievement’ The Times Literary Supplement

 knowledge and experiences with others via the internet, or defending badgers

 against threats to their welfare.
-For others, on the other hand, badgers are

 In this highly anticipated new study, Prof Tim Roper explores every